John Dowd resigns as Trump's lawyer in Russia probe

 Last weekend, Dowd released a statement calling on Deputy Attorney General Rod Rosenstein to end the Russia probe.

-“I pray that Acting Attorney General Rosenstein will follow the brilliant and courageous example of the FBI Office of Professional Responsibility and Attorney General Jeff Sessions and bring an end to alleged Russia Collusion investigation manufactured by McCabe’s boss James Comey based upon a fraudulent and corrupt Dossier,” Dowd said in a statement to Fox News.
+“I pray that Acting Attorney General Rosenstein will follow the brilliant and courageous example of the FBI Office of Professional Responsibility and Attorney General Jeff Sessions and bring an end to alleged Russia Collusion investigation manufactured by McCabe’s boss James Comey based upon a fraudulent and corrupt Dossier,” Dowd said at the time.

+On Thursday, Dowd said, “The statement I made last week about the special counsel ending is no different than what I have told Mueller and his investigators on multiple occasions.”

 But Trump's legal team pushed back against the notion the president would move to fire Mueller.